Seven Skills Students Need for Their Future

 Students must acquire knowledge, but “we need to use content to teach core competencies,” he states.

-To learn more about the seven skills, and how to reinvent the education system to prepare our graduates for the 21st century, please view the accompanying video and PowerPoint.
-This presentation is based on Dr. Wagner's book: From The Global Achievement Gap: Why Even Our Best Schools Don’t Teach The New Survival Skills Our Children Need—And What We Can Do About It (Basic Books, 2008).
+To learn more about the seven skills, and how to reinvent the education system to prepare our graduates for the 21st century, please view the accompanying presentation below.
+This presentation is based on Dr. Wagner's book: From The Global Achievement Gap: Why Even Our Best Schools Don’t Teach The New Survival Skills Our Children Need – And What We Can Do About It (Basic Books, 2008).
 The program was made possible through the generous and visionary support of the MetLife Foundation.